Roof Soffit Venting 101: Everything You Need to Know

 Now that you know the basics on roof soffit venting, it's time to make sure that your home has the appropriate siding and soffits so that you can install your vents easily.
 Learn more about measuring your home for renovations!

-An image of soffit vs fascia.
+An image of soffit fascia.

-An image of repair soffit.
+An image of soffit vents.